 Step 4: Pay the $120 Renewal Fee

 This is where your credit card strategy matters.
-Use a card that offers Global Entry/TSA PreCheck statement credits to get this fee reimbursed.
+Use a travel card that offers a Global Entry or TSA PreCheck statement credit to get this fee reimbursed — making your renewal effectively free.

 Step 5: Submit and Monitor Your Application

 After submission, you'll receive a confirmation email.
-Check your TTP account regularly for status updates.
+Check your TTP account and the CBP One app regularly for status updates.
 You'll be notified if an interview is required or if your renewal is approved without one.

 Do You Need an Interview for Global Entry Renewal?